-In relation to adults the authority may choose to apply local eligibility criteria in order to determine whether the person's needs call for the provision of services (i.e. to determine if the person's needs are eligible needs) however it is currently a matter for the authority to determine the detail of its approach: the above risk bands should not be seen as prescriptive or mandatory.
+In relation to adults the authority may choose to apply local eligibility criteria in order to determine whether the person's needs call for the provision of services (i.e. to determine if the person's needs are eligible needs).
+However it is currently a matter for the authority to determine the detail of its approach, and the above risk bands should therefore not be understood as being mandatory.